Trump sends out tariff letters to 7 more countries but he avoids major US trade partners

 Malaysia's trade minister, Zafrul Aziz, said Wednesday that his country would not meet all of the U.S. requests after a Trump letter placed a 25% tariff on its goods.
 Aziz said U.S. officials are seeking changes in government procurement, halal certification, medical standards and digital taxes.
 Aziz he indicated those were red lines.

-State pf Secretary Marco Rubio is set to arrive Thursday in Malaysia's capital of Kuala Lumpur.
+Secretary of State Marco Rubio is set to arrive Thursday in Malaysia's capital of Kuala Lumpur.

 Associated Press writers David McHugh in Frankfurt, Germany and Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.